Khalife/ker-nel-experiments/README.md

 In particular, we invite reviewers to refer to the comment section for details concerning our implementation for score features extraction.

-These modules were conceived as part of a Named entity linking problem.
-There implementation here are relatively independant.
+Though these modules were designed as one global routine for Named entity identification/linking problem, they are relatively independant.

 [Some of these modules are compatible with Spark, please refer to comment section]